 On 12 October 2016, supported by ECCHR and the New York-based Center for Constitutional Rights (CCR) two former Guantánamo detainees Nizar Sassi and Mourad Benchellali urged a French judge to subpoena William "Jim" Haynes, the former General Counsel for the US Department of Defense (DOD) during the George W. Bush administration.
-Haynes was DOD's General Counsel from 2001-2008 and worked closely with former Secretary of Defense Donald Rumsfeld during his tenure.
+Haynes was DOD's General Counsel from 2001-2008 and worked closely with former Secretary of Defense Donald Rumsfeld between 2001 and 2006.

 Already on 1 March 2016, retired US General Geoffrey Miller, the former Guantánamo prison chief, was a no-show in a French court.
 Miller had been summoned to answer questions stemming from accusations that he oversaw the torture of three French nationals at Guantánamo prison.
 By summoning Miller, the Court granted a petition by Sassi and Benchellali.
 ECCHR partner lawyer William Bourdon together with the families of the two men lodged a criminal complaint in November 2002 based on claims of torture, abuse and arbitrary detention.
 Since then, French authorities have been investigating the US torture program.